tiendu/tiendu.github.io/_posts/2026-05-21-compliance-for-bioinfo-engineers-eng.md

 - supplier management
 - audit evidence

-This helps with enterprise platform roles.
+This helps with enterprise platform work.

 ### Fifth: FISMA and NIST 800-53 basics